March 31, 2011

 March 25, 2011

-Strawberry & Greens Salad with Honey Viniagrette
+Strawberry & Greens Salad with Honey Vinaigrette

 It's almost strawberry season!
 Nice-looking fresh strawberries are starting to make their appearance in grocery stores here, and I'm really excited about it!

-Here's a really simple, very flavorful, and beautifully eye-catching salad starring those little red beauties.
 And I love, that on top of all that, it's "different" than just your basic tossed salad.
 Not that I have anything against your basic tossed salad - eat it all the time - but, sometimes you just want something a little bit different.

-This salad is so tasty and pretty, I often make it when I have guests for dinner.
-Or, when I'm bringing a dinner to someone.
-One "warning," though - the vinegar begins to take its toll on the strawberries pretty quickly.
+One word of "warning," though - the vinegar in the dressing begins to take its toll on the strawberries pretty quickly.
 I recommend dressing the salad right before serving.
-You can certainly keep the leftovers overnight, but the strawberries will be a bit faded and puny the next day!
+You can certainly keep the leftovers overnight, but the strawberries will be faded and puny the next day!

-Strawberry & Greens Salad
+Strawberry & Greens Salad with Honey Vinaigrette

 Dressing:

-3 T. white wine vinegar
+• 3 T. white wine vinegar

-3 T. water
+• 3 T. water

-1 T. honey
+• 1 T. honey

-2 tsp. olive oil
+• 2 tsp. extra-virgin olive oil

-1/8 tsp. salt
+• 1/8 tsp. salt

-1/8 tsp. pepper
+• 1/8 tsp. pepper

 Salad:

-3 c. quartered strawberries
+• 3 c. sliced strawberries

-Whisk together all dressing ingredients.
-Combine strawberries and greens.
-Add dressing and toss to coat.
+3. Add dressing and toss to coat.
 Sprinkle with pine nuts.

 Whole Wheat Waffles & Pure Vermont Maple Syrup